 The social network’s content cleanup process began in earnest in 2014 but was renewed in August of last year when it developed its own take on a click-bait targeting system akin to an email spam filter.
 The move pre-empted the company’s broader strategy to tackle fake news, which kicked off in late 2016.

 On Tuesday, Facebook announced it is adding signals to its News Feed algorithm to identify “authentic” posts from people and pages.
 The implementation process saw Facebook categorize Pages it identified as posting spam or trying to directly ask users for likes, comments, and shares in order to boost content.
 The company used this data to train a model that continuously detects whether posts from other Pages are likely to be authentic.
-Facebook claims one indication that a publisher may be posting misleading items is if people keep hiding its posts.

 “We anticipate that most Pages won’t see any significant changes to their distribution in News Feed,” writes Facebook in its blog post.
 “Some Pages might see a small increase in referral traffic or outbound clicks, and some Pages might see minor decreases.
 Pages should continue to post stories that are relevant to their audiences.”